 When you define a procedure, give it a name.
-The name is handled in a case insensitive way (that is, use of the name with any combination of upper and lower case letters matches the declaration).
+The name is handled in a case insensitive way (that is, use of the name with any combination of uppercase and lowercase letters matches the declaration).
 That is in contrast to the names that you declare for schemas, constants, variables, and labels, which are handled in a case sensitive way, and which you must specify exactly as you declared them.